The giant Halloween ephemera factory in Framingham, Mass., for many years churned out crepe paper and cut-outs that collectors go crazy for today.

 The Bogie Book tells us a lot about 20th century social life before World War II, especially for the upwardly mobile city dweller.

 The 1920 book (click here to read it) gives party advice for simple menus, alcohol-free drinks and dancing or cards.
-Games and decorations seem childlike by the standards of 2017.
-The strikingly innocent entertainment perhaps explains the appeal of the era’s Halloween ephemera.
+Games and decorations seem childlike by today’s standards.

 For example, the Bogie Book recommends a lively home party: